neelgenius/Sales-insights-using-Power-bi/README.md

 4. products
 5. transactions

-Using ower query editor i have cleaned the data and then made interactive reports to gain sales insights from the raw data.
+Using power query editor i have cleaned the data and then made interactive reports to gain sales insights from the raw data.